zhlint-project/zhlint/docs/design.md

 - Hexo tags: e.g. `{% gist gist_id [filename] %}`.
 - markdown-it-container (VuePress custom containers): e.g. `::: warning\n*here be dragons*\n:::`.

+After that, an input string would be parsed into a string with several _slots_.
+For each slot, it can hold a piece of _plain text content_ to process further.

 ### Tokens

-After that, for each piece of plain text content from the input, we can parse them into structured tokens:
+We can parse a piece of _plain text content_ into structured tokens:

 - **Groups**: Usually the content wrapped by a pair of quotes.
 The quotes should always be paired, which means every left quote should technically have a paired right quote accordingly.
-A piece of plain text content actually composes several nested groups.
-So the groups determine the whole structure of the plain text content.
+A piece of _plain text content_ actually composes several nested groups.
+So the groups determine the whole structure of the _plain text content_.
 - **Marks**: Usually a pair of brackets, not the content they wrap.
 The brackets should always be paired, which means every left bracket should technically have a paired right bracket accordingly.
 We don't track the nested structure of brackets since in real world the usage of brackets are very flexible, like a hyper format.
 So we just track their positions without structures.
 - **Letters**: Have 2 types: half-width (English) and full-width (Chinese).
 Concequtive half-width letters or concequtive full-width letters can be considered as one token.
 - **Punctuations**: Except quotes and brackets, have 2 types: half-width and full-width.